Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: e2,82,ac,

-Reading Properly Written Unicode in non-Unicode Built DBD::ODBC
+Reading properly written Unicode in a non-Unicode DBD::ODBC

-We have got a valid unicode Euro symbol in the database in an nvarchar column (do not worry about how for now, this is just showing what happens when the data in the database is correct, but you use the wrong method to get it).
+We have got a valid Unicode Euro symbol in the database, stored in an NVARCHAR column.
+(Do not worry about how for now, this is just showing what happens when the data in the database is correct, but you use the wrong method to get it.)

 use 5.008001;